Design and Dynamics of Two-Qubit Gates with Motional States of Electrons on Helium: Introduction

-The detection of individual electrons and few-electron ensembles on liquid helium has been facilitated by ongoing developments in circuit quantum electrodynamics (cQED), which now serve as a foundational framework for superconducting qubit architectures and for high-sensitivity charge detection in semiconductor quantum dot systems~\cite{blaisCircuitQuantumElectrodynamics2021,burkard2023semiconductor}.
-In the limit of a macroscopically large number of electrons on the helium surface, the coupling of their cyclotron motion to microwave cavity photons has been experimentally demonstrated~\cite{abdurakhimovStrongCouplingCyclotron2016}.
-For a single electron, its motion within an in-plane confining potential can be coupled to the field of a microwave cavity~\cite{koolstraCouplingSingleElectron2019,castoria2025}.
+The detection of individual electrons and few-electron ensembles on liquid helium has been facilitated by ongoing developments in circuit quantum electrodynamics (cQED), which serves as a foundational framework for superconducting qubit architectures and for high-sensitivity charge detection in semiconductor quantum dot systems~\cite{blaisCircuitQuantumElectrodynamics2021,burkard2023semiconductor}.
+Experiments have demonstrated coupling between microwave cavity photons and the cyclotron motion of a macroscopically large number of electrons on the surface of liquid helium~\cite{abdurakhimovStrongCouplingCyclotron2016}.
+Newer studies have shown that the motion of a single electron within an in-plane confining potential also can be coupled to the field of a microwave cavity~\cite{koolstraCouplingSingleElectron2019,castoria2025}, with strong coupling recently realized experimentally~\cite{koolstra2025strong}.
 Under certain conditions, the quantized electron motion can be represented as a two-level system~\cite{koolstra2025strong}.
 The coupled electron--cavity system can then be described by a Jaynes-Cummings-type Hamiltonian~\cite{schusterProposalManipulatingDetecting2010}, which enables the use of standard quantum non-demolition measurement techniques to infer the quantized motional state of the electron~\cite{schusterProposalManipulatingDetecting2010}.
 Single-qubit gates can be implemented by applying voltage drives at the qubit transition frequency via gate electrodes~\cite{blaisCircuitQuantumElectrodynamics2021}.